Jeremy Taylor: Bishop in Ireland at the Restoration

-During this period, he was married a second time to Joanna Brydges, natural daughter of Charles 1.

-From this marriage, two daughters were born, Mary, who went on to marry Bishop Francis Marsh and had issue and Joanna, who married Irish M.P Harrison and had issue.
+During this period, he was married a second time to Joanna Brydges, supposedly a natural daughter of Charles I. From this marriage, two daughters were born: Mary, who went on to marry Archbishop Francis Marsh and had issue and Joanna, who married Edward Harrison, MP for Lisburn, and had issue.
+From his father-in-law, Marsh inherited a silver watch, said to have been a gift from Charles I; this watch remained in the family of his great-grandson, Francis Marsh, barrister-at-law.

 Taylor died at Lisburn on 13 August 1667.
-He was buried at Dromore Cathedral where an Apsidal Chancel was later built over the crypt where he was laid to rest.
+He was buried at Dromore Cathedral where an apsidal chancel was built in 1870 over the crypt where he was laid to rest.

-Jeremy Taylor is honored in the Church of England and in the Episcopal Church on 13 August.
+Jeremy Taylor is honoured in the Church of England, the Anglican Church of Canada, Scottish Episcopal Church, Anglican Church of Australia and in the Episcopal Church of the United States on 13 August.

 Family

 Jeremy Taylor is said to have been a lineal descendant of Rowland Taylor, but the assertion has not been proved.
 Through his daughter, Mary, who married Archbishop Francis Marsh, he had numerous descendants.